 It turned out that people in the group who drank coffee had a 39 percent lower risk of suffering from recurrent atrial fibrillation than those who abstained.
 In the study, published in the journal Jama, most people in the coffee-drinking group drank one cup a day, while some drank up to three cups.
 The study does not say anything about how larger amounts of coffee affect the heart.

-"The results were startling.
-Doctors have long advised patients with atrial fibrillation to reduce their coffee drinking, but this study suggests that coffee is not only harmless, it may even be protective."
+"The results were surprising.
+Doctors have long advised patients with atrial fibrillation to reduce their coffee consumption, but this study suggests that coffee is not only harmless, it may even be protective," said Christopher Wong, one of the study authors and a researcher at the University of California San Francisco and the University of Adelaide, in a press release.

 The researchers write that there may be several explanations for why coffee could reduce the risk of atrial fibrillation.
 First, caffeine is a diuretic, which helps lower blood pressure and reduce the risk of fibrillation.
 Second, it may be that people who drink coffee abstain from other unhealthy beverages.